 This question allows a candidate to highlight the following:

-The VP of Sales is a very important position within an organization.
+The VP of Sales is a vital position within an organization.
 As such, there are many moving parts within the role.
 In addition to the day-to-day analytical responsibilities of the job, candidates must also exhibit qualities that are not necessarily teachable but are developed and polished through experience.
-Asking your candidates questions that demonstrate both skill types in their answer—in addition to having a predetermined list of skills and qualities that the organization is looking for in their next VP—should help the company hire the perfect fit talent.
+Asking your candidates questions that demonstrate both skill types in their answer—in addition to having a predetermined list of skills and qualities the organization is looking for in their next VP—should help the company hire the perfect fit talent.